zydplatform/GS1_WebApp/README.md

 ## GS1 Partners And Sponsers

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor.
+We would like to extend our thanks to the following sponsors for funding GS1 Uganda Project development.
+If you are interested in becoming a sponsor email us via [ceo@planetsystems.co](mailto:ceo@planetsystems.co)

 - **[Planet Systems Uganda]**